usami-muzugi/ITSource/src/main/java/cn/ximcloud/itsource/demo/jfc/Font2DTest/README.txt

 -----------------------------------------------------------------------

 Font2DTest is an encompassing application for testing various fonts found on the user's system.
-A number of controls are available to change many attributes of the current font including style, size, and rendering hints.
+A id of controls are available to change many attributes of the current font including style, size, and rendering hints.
 The user can select from multiple display modes, such as one Unicode range at a time, all glyphs of a particular font,